-For 80% of amateur installations, you'll be able to just screw the grating onto your camera nose piece and be good to go.
+For 80% of amateur installations, you'll be able to just screw the grating onto your camera nose piece or filter wheel and be good to go.

 To get started, please download and review this document: "Choosing a Star Analyser grating" from this link.

-After reading the above document, use the calculator below to confirm your configuration.
+After reading the above pdf document, use the calculator below to confirm your configuration.

-The default values in the Input section of the calculator shown below are sample values for the Star Analyser 100 (SA100) grating used with a typical 8" SCT and a small video camera.
+The calculator starts out with sample values for the Star Analyser 100 (SA100) grating used with a typical 8" SCT and a small video camera.
 To use the calculator, replace the sample values with values that describe your own equipment.
 (We recommend the default value of 3 arcseconds in the Seeing field, unless you know that your local conditions specifically call for a different value.)

 NOTE: Using the Star Analyser as an "objective grating" on the front of a DSLR camera lens is a special case.
 Click here to scroll to an objective grating discussion at the bottom of this page.